moncla-lab/illumina-pipeline/README.md

 After this, the `data` directory should be filled with lots of files of various formats, many which contain relevant virological information.

-### Visualize outputs
+### Outputs

+To bring up a directory tree of the `data` directory where you will find files of interest and be able to view certain plots, run:

 ```
 python mlip/visualization.py
 ```

+Alternatively, just explore the data directory from your desktop.
 All paths below are assumed to be relative to the `data` directory.
 Anything enclosed in brackets are [Snakemake wildcards](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#snakefiles-wildcards) with further explanation in documentation.
 Relevant outputs include:

 | File description                        | File path                                                     |
 | --------------------------------------- | ------------------------------------------------------------- |